AnassElhaoussi/movie-app-based-on-tmdb-api/README.md

 # movie-app-based-on-tmdb-api

-In this repo I'm trying to build a movies app using a movies API with HTML, CSS and VanillaJS
+In this repo I'm trying to build a movies app using TMDB API with HTML, CSS and VanillaJS